 So what I want to convey is that your carbohydrate amount is going to be different and probably for anyone that’s listening, your carbohydrate amount is going to be different than mine which is going to be different than Sue’s, and Sally’s, and Amanda’s, and Rachel’s.

 The podcast is excited to be partnered with intelliBed, the nontoxic mattress that provides optimal comfort and support for your body.
 If you guys remember last year I wrote a post about my newfound discovery of the toxins conventional mattresses are treated in.
 From flame retardants, boric acid, and formaldehyde, it was enough to make my skin crawl.
 All of these chemicals can wreak havoc on health, including our hormone function.
 So in July 2015, I swapped out my conventional mattress for an intelliBed, and it’s been one of the best choices I’ve made for our family’s health.
 We didn’t think that the headaches, throat clearing, and hip pains were being caused by our mattress, but it’s so clear now that they were.
 You, too, can create a toxin free sleeping environment with IntelliBed.
-Head on over to healthfulpursuit.com/sleep to get 10% off your intelliBed order, plus a free Blendtec blender when you place an order on or before December 5, 2016.
-Once you’ve decided on a mattress, use the coupon code Healthful at checkout for your discount.
+Head on over to healthfulpursuit.com/sleep and receive free shipping, a free sheet set, a free mattress cover, AND a 10% discount!

 If you’re wondering why carb ups and why they shouldn’t scare you, and also why my protocol says to have your carbohydrates at night, let’s go through a little bit of the basics and then I’ll explain a little bit more in depth.
 So lipolysis is the breakdown of triglycerides that we store in our fat tissues and insulin is a blood sugar balancer that triggers the absorption of glucose by your liver, fat, and muscle cells, lowering blood sugar concentration.
 When insulin is out working, lipolysis is paused so that we can burn or store the glucose that’s coming in.
 So once glucose is handled, we go back to fat burning.
 Beyond insulin’s role in fuel metabolism, it also sends energy status signals to the brain, alerting it that we are in need of fuel.